giulitu95/rubikfpga/README.md

 We have only some ideas about it.
 It will be based on a Xilinx or Altera FPGA.
 It use six stepper motors (one for face) controlled by an Allegro A4988 stepper motor controller.
 Circuits will coming soon.

+Greetings from the Team! <br /> giulitu95 and mstanc92